“A month here, huh?”

 “Understand their values better.
 You want to reduce the influence of a value you don’t share, but because you don’t share it, you’re missing how it can help you.”

 “Yes.
 Really immersing yourself in opposing views is a skill that takes a lifetime to cultivate, but for now, the first step is to figure out what purpose the value serves, why it makes sense to them.
-Always remember that people’s beliefs and worldviews are more complex than first impression lets on.
+Always remember that people’s beliefs and worldviews are more complex than first impression lets on, and makes sense internally.
 Since your actual goal isn’t to make them find traditions less important, just make sure tradition doesn’t hold them back in this one area, you can actually use the overall value to your advantage.”

 “Hang on, let me think a moment.”
 Leaf puts the phone down and puts it on speaker, then spins her chair in a slow circle with one foot, eyes closed.